NoroffFEU/development-platforms/azuredevops-case-study.md

 - **Azure Artifacts**: Provides integrated package management with support for Maven, npm, Python and NuGet package feeds from public or private sources.

 - **Azure Test Plans**: Provides an integrated planned and exploratory testing solution.
+It is a tool set that are used by the development team to check the quality of the code going through the cycle.
+The tool can be easily used from the browser and provide many different kind of testing frameworks.

 - Azure DevOps can also be used to manage third - party tools.